 Interventional Pain Management located in The Woodlands, Conroe, Spring, Houston & Baytown, TX

 Lower back pain is one of the most common causes of pain and disability in the United States, and for some people, lower back pain becomes a chronic health problem.
-Zaid Malik, MD, of Superior Pain Relief, which has locations in Spring, Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who are struggling with pain conditions.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who are struggling with pain conditions.
 Find out how Dr. Malik and his team can help you feel better by calling Superior Pain Relief today, or schedule an appointment using the online booking tool.

 Lower Back Pain Q & A

 Lower back pain is a result of damage to one or more of the structures in the lower half of your back.
 These structures include the nerves and muscles, lumbar vertebrae, discs that cushion the vertebrae, ligaments connecting bones to other bones, and tendons connecting bones to muscles.

 Causes of lower back pain include:

 - Reaching too far or straining too hard

 - Repeating the same movements for long periods

 - Making awkward or sudden movements

 - Disk problems in the spine